Adam Driver must expose the CIA in this riveting post-9/11 drama.

 “The Report,” written and directed by Scott Z. Burns and produced by Steven Soderbergh, is the next movie to retell about a broken system, and the one man willing to expose the truth.

-Adam Driver stars as Daniel J. Jones, a young U.S. Senate investigator, who is assigned by Senator Feinstein to locate some destroyed tapes, regarding the 9/11 attacks.
+Adam Driver stars as Daniel J. Jones, a young U.S. Senate investigator, who is assigned by Senator Feinstein (Annette Bening) to locate some destroyed tapes, regarding the 9/11 attacks.

 Upon his assignment, he learns about the CIA’s immoral acts of torturing the al-Qaeda suspects behind the attacks.
 This was known as the “Enhanced interrogation techniques” or “EiT.”
 He’s willing to go deeper into the classified story in order to expose the agency for their crimes.